 They're filled with numbers that look impressive but don't tell you anything about whether you're actually making money.
 Impressions, reach, engagement rate... these metrics make great slide decks but terrible business decisions.

-After 10+ years of helping 7-8 figure businesses turn their marketing into profit centers, I've learned which metrics actually matter.
-Here's the framework I use with every client.
+After 10+ years of helping 7-8 figure businesses turn their marketing into profit centers, and based on what we see consistently in the accounts we manage at Talk To Your CMO, I've learned which metrics actually matter.
+Here's the framework we use with every client.

 The Problem With Vanity Metrics